Table of Contents

 How much does travel agency software cost?

-Varies: Free cores (HubSpot), $14-50/user/month mid-tier (Zoho, Rezdy), enterprise quotes (Sabre, Juniper).
-Factor in transaction fees (1-2%).
+Varies: Free plans (HubSpot), $14–$50 per user per month for mid-tier options (Zoho, Rezdy), enterprise pricing available upon request (Sabre, Juniper).
+Consider transaction fees of 1–2%.

 Does travel software support multi-currency and multi-language features?